Narla-Venkata-Anand-Sai-Kumar/TalentLens/docs/development/UI_CLIENTS_README.md

 - **Efficient re-rendering** with React optimization
 - **Bundle optimization** for production builds

-This frontend implementation provides a solid, professional foundation for the Nero Skill Trainer platform with modern development practices and excellent user experience.
+This frontend implementation provides a solid, professional foundation for the TalentLens platform with modern development practices and excellent user experience.